Henry-Cook/Eleventh-Hour-Rescue-Redesign/README.md

 <h1 align="center"> Eleventh Hour Rescue (Redesign)</h1>

 ## Project Overview
-Collaboratve full-stack redesign of a local [nonprofit's](https://www.ehrdogs.org/) website between General Assembly SEI and UX fellows.
+Collaborative full-stack redesign of a local [nonprofit's](https://www.ehrdogs.org/) website between General Assembly SEI and UX fellows.
 This project was built adhearing to the MERN stack: MongoDB for the database, Express and Node for the server, and the front end was built in React.

 ## Team Documents